 - Sign Language websites

-Sign language is a visual language.
-It involves movement and gestures, and as such, it is learned the best by observing other people.
-Watching others sign will help you learn ASL in no time at all.
-The internet offers more opportunities than you can count to watch others communicate in ASL.
+Sign language is a visual language that involves movement and gestures, and is best learned by observing others.
+Watching others sign will help you learn ASL quickly.
+The internet offers numerous opportunities to watch others communicate in ASL.

 Is it hard to learn sign language?

-Well, it used to be hard.
-You had to know a deaf person or someone who knows how to sign to begin learning this language.
-But now, since there is the internet, it is easier than ever.
+In the past, it used to be difficult to learn sign language as you had to know a deaf person or someone who knew how to sign to begin learning the language.
+However, with the internet, it’s easier than ever.
 There are numerous free videos and apps available to get you started.
-Like learning any new language it takes time and practice to get better at it but the available resources are enormous.
-Finding the best resource that fits your needs can be difficult.
-The reason for this article is to sum op the available ways to learn Sign Language online and find the best resources for each category.
+Like learning any new language, it takes time and practice to improve, but the available resources are vast.
+Finding the best resource that fits your needs can be challenging.
+The purpose of this article is to summarize the available ways to learn Sign Language online and to find the best resources for each category.

 10 Reasons Why You Should Learn Sign Language

-In the United States, it is reported that nearly 10,000,000 people have hearing problems while approximately 1,000,000 are functionally deaf.
-This got me thinking about the way deaf people communicate effectively in everyday situations.
+American Sign Language (ASL) is an increasingly popular language to learn, and there are many reasons for this.
+In the United States, it is reported that nearly 10 million people have hearing problems, while approximately 1 million are functionally deaf.
+This made me think about the effective way deaf people communicate in everyday situations.

-- You may have a relative or friend who is functionally deaf; you obviously would like to be able to communicate effectively with them.
-Think about what it would show to your family member or friend if you tried to learn ASL.
+- You may have a relative or friend who is functionally deaf, and you would like to be able to communicate effectively with them.
+Think about how it would show your family member or friend that you tried to learn ASL.
 They, in turn, would be able to teach you as you go along and it would be a very rewarding experience.

-- If you work in or own a business it is highly probable that you will come into contact with a deaf person quite frequently.
-Just imagine the level of customer service that that person would receive if you could not understand sign language.
-While I am not suggesting you would need to know the language fluently, it may be a nice touch if you knew some basics.
+- If you work in or own a business, it is highly probable that you will come into contact with a deaf person quite frequently.
+Just imagine the level of customer service that person would receive if you couldn’t understand sign language.
+While I’m not suggesting you would need to know the language fluently, it may be a nice touch if you knew some basics.

-- It is increasingly more popular these days to teach your baby how to express himself even before he can speak.
+- It is increasingly more popular these days to teach your baby how to express themselves even before they can speak.
 American Sign Language is the third most used language in the US.
-Should your child continue to learn American Sign Language after his 3rd year, he will have learned a 2nd language.
-It will make life a lot easier if you know what your child is crying for well before his speech has developed fully, this will result in a happier child and happier parents.
+If your child continues to learn American Sign Language after their 3rd year, they will have learned a 2nd language.
+It will make life a lot easier if you know what your child is crying for well before their speech has fully developed, resulting in a happier child and happier parents.

-- You may want to learn about the deaf culture it was only truly recognized about 40 years ago.
+- You may want to learn about the deaf culture, which was only truly recognized about 40 years ago.
 You may want to learn about this so you can fully immerse yourself when learning ASL.

 Learn Sign Language Apps